DC: A new "value for money" framework

 - Current position and projected timings

-(NEW) DC: Review of communication and financial promotion rules
+DC: Review of communication and financial promotion rules

-The review would "consider whether existing rules unduly restrict pension providers from: communicating risks, warnings, and comparative information to scheme members; providing guidance and targeted support on decumulation options, fund choice, consolidation, and value for money; or supporting informed member decision-making and actions without constituting regulated financial advice, through either guidance or targeted support."
+The review would have had to "consider whether existing rules unduly restrict pension providers from: communicating risks, warnings, and comparative information to scheme members; providing guidance and targeted support on decumulation options, fund choice, consolidation, and value for money; or supporting informed member decision-making and actions without constituting regulated financial advice, through either guidance or targeted support."